Patrick Kankiriho: Military career

 In 1982, Kankiriho joined the guerrilla National Resistance Army (NRA), led by Yoweri Museveni.
 After the NRA captured power in 1986, he was among the junior army officers who were deployed in Northern Uganda to fight the Holy Spirit Movement, led by Alice Lakwena.
 In the 1990s, at the rank of captain, he fought against the Allied Democratic Forces (ADF) rebels in Western Uganda.

 At the rank of major, Patrick Kankiriho served as the commander of the UPDF 13th Battalion in Northern Uganda.
 In 2003, he was promoted to the rank of lieutenant colonel and was appointed commandant of the UPDF 401 Infantry Brigade, based in Lira.
 After completing a one-year senior command course at the Uganda Senior Command and Staff College at Kimaka, he was promoted to the rank of colonel and was appointed commander of the UPDF 3rd Division based in Moroto.
 While there, he was heavily involved in the disarmament of the Karamojong people.
 In 2007, he was promoted to the rank of brigadier and in 2008 was deployed to Garamba in Democratic Republic of Congo where he commanded Operation Lightning Thunder, which dislodged Joseph Kony's Lord's Resistance Army out of Uganda and DRC.

 He was later assigned to the UPDF 2nd Division as the commanding officer.

 Personal

-Patrick Kankiriho is survived by his widow, Deborah Kankiriho, and four children.
+Patrick Kankiriho is survived by his widow, Deborah Kankiriho, and four children, including Arinda Daisy Kankiriho.